-Life insurance for stay at home mums
+Life insurance for stay-at-home mums

 Alternatively, your partner may adjust work commitments to provide the childcare themselves - this is often what families end up doing because of the emotional needs of children who have lost their mother.
 Think about how much money you would need to replace your partner's lost income too.
-Again both needs could be met via a family income benefit policy or a level term assurance policy if you would prefer a lump sum is paid out.
+Again both needs could be met via a family income benefit policy or a level term assurance policy if you would prefer a lump sum be paid out.

 Life insurance for single mums